|Utility:||Basic or Auxiliary|

 - Single Leg Split Squat

-For greater challenge, squat down into a full single squat position or add resistance with medicine ball, wieght place, weighted bar or dumbbells.
+For greater challenge, squat down into full single squat position or add resistance with medicine ball, wieght place, weighted bar or dumbbells.

 Stabilizers (raised leg)